wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-coexistence-interoperability/includes/coexistence-teams-skype-business.md

 > [!TIP]
 > To help identify the recommended upgrade mode based on the capabilities you want to enable in Teams while Skype for Business is still in use, use the Skype to Teams Upgrade Wizard.

-For more on coexistence modes, see the module “Upgrade from Skype for Business hybrid or on-premises to Teams” later in this learning path.
+For more on coexistence modes, see the [Upgrade from Skype for Business hybrid or on-premises to Teams](https://docs.microsoft.com/en-us/learn/modules/m365-teams-upgrade-hybrid) module later in this learning path.

 ## Learn more